-The ultimate quick meal in a Viennese household is to whack a couple of Frankfurters into a pot of hot water, then down the results with a bit of bread and a dollop of mustard or ketchup.
-But what is it?
+The ultimate quick meal in a Viennese household is to whack a couple of frankfurters into a pot of hot water, then down the results with a bit of bread and a dollop of mustard or ketchup.

 What is a Frankfurter?

-Unlike most of its colleagues, this parboiled sausage made from pork and beef is usually cooked in hot water before serving.
+Unlike most of its fried colleagues on the sausage stand, the frankfurter is usually cooked in hot water before serving.

 The Berner Würstel

-A Wiener is actually German for a male from Vienna, and means precisely that.
+The word Wiener is actually German for a male from Vienna, and means precisely that locally.
 I’m now a Wiener by choice (I know how that sounds).
 My wife is a Wienerin (a female from Vienna).

-Now let’s just add another layer of complexity to our linguistic tour…
+Now, let’s add another layer of linguistic perplexity…

 The German for sausage is Wurst.
-And there is something called Wienerwurst, which literally translates as Wiener sausage.
-It’s a kind of sliced, processed ham popular in bread rolls.
+And Austria has something called Wienerwurst (often shortened to just Wiener), which literally translates as wiener sausage.
+This is a kind of sliced, processed meat popular in bread rolls.

-And then to round off the confusion, mathematics (!) has its own Wiener sausage, which is a representation of something called Brownian motion.
+And just to round off the confusion, mathematics has its own Wiener sausage, too (a representation of something called Brownian motion).

 Incidentally, the wiener/frankfurter is not the only food with a confusing name.
 The German word Paprika, for example, is the spice of the same English name, but also the word for bell pepper.